-Paul Revere was a silversmith and patriot from Massachusetts during the American Revolution.
+Paul Revere was a silversmith and patriot who lived in Boston, Massachusetts during the American Revolution.

 He is most famous for alerting local militia of the approaching British forces shortly before the battle of Lexington and Concord.